Sébah&Joaillier® photographes

 In 1899, their rivals and well-known studio Abdullah Frères couldn’t withstand the competition in Pera, they sold their archives to Sébah&Joaillier for 1200 Liras and handed over their studio.
 After that date, behind Abdullah Frères’s footage there was mainly Sébah&Joaillier.

-In 1904 Polycarpe Joaillier passed away in Istanbul.
-The sons of the two founding partners, Jean Sébah and Gustave Joaillier, endeavored to keep the studio standing for a while.
+Polycarpe Joaillier died in Istanbul in 1904.
+The sons of the two founding partners, Jean Sébah, Gustave and Edmond Joaillier, struggle to keep the studio afloat for a while.

-Pascal Sébah was a master in theatrical portraits as well as cityscapes.
-His meeting with Osman Hamdi in 1869 became a major milestone in his career.
-In some of his drawings, the painter used photographs of the studio.
-After Pascal Sébah's death, his brother Cosmi had a role in the partnership, his son Jean Pascal was too young and was still an apprentice.
-Therefore, this partnership can be considered not with the famous Pascal Sébah, but between the Sébah family and Polycarpe Joaillier.
-We can conclude that many of the Sébah&Joaillier signed photographs were taken by Polycarpe Joaillier and should note that Sébah’s son became active a few years later.
-Jean the son has managed the Cairo branch, which was closed in 1905, and lived in Egypt for a while, using J.P.Sébah as a signature on his photographs.
+Pascal Sébah was a master at theatrical portraits as well as his success in shooting cityscapes.
+Meeting Osman Hamdi Bey in 1869 was an important milestone in his career.
+The painter used the studio's photographs in some of his drawings.
+After Pascal Sébah's death, his brother Cosmi took part in the partnership for a short time, while his son Jean was very young and was still in the apprenticeship stage.
+Therefore, it can be said that this partnership was not originally with the famous Pascal Sébah, but between the Sébah family and Polycarpe Joaillier.
+For this reason, it is understood that Polycarpe Joaillier was behind most of the photographs signed by Sébah&Joaillier and that Sébah’s son became involved later.
+Jean was generally interested in the Cairo branch and lived in Egypt for a while, using J.P.Sébah as his signature in the photographs he took, with the P letter referring to his father.

-There is only one known portrait of Polycarpe Joaillier himself, which is the one placed on his tomb.
-A second portrait is kept in the family archives in order to be exhibited at a future date.
+There is only one known photograph of Polycarpe Joaillier, which is in his tomb.
+Another portrait photograph is kept in the family archive.